Web3Magic/Full-Stack-Blockchain/README.md

 ---Happy new year ---
 Whats Next.
 Lets make the mineblock adjust difficulty based upon how much time the last block in the chain took to be mined.

+Week of 1-07-2022 -
+Implemented the proof of work system by adding a difficulty and nonce value to each block.

+Adjusted the difficulty for a block to ensure that blocks are mined at a rate which approaches a set mining rate for the system.

+Investigated the proof of work system by writing a script which checked how will the dynamic difficulty adjusted the system to approach the mine rate.

+Switched the hexadecimal character-based difficulty criteria to a more fine-grained binary bit-based difficulty criteria.

+Prevented a potential difficulty jump attack by adding extra validation for the blockchain.